statengeneraal/laws-markdown/verdrag/akte/van/geneve/bij/de/overeenkomst/van/s-gravenhage/betreffende/de/etc/BWBV0006367/README.md

 (b) The budget of the Union shall include the income and expenses proper to the Union and its contribution to the budget of expenses common to the Unions administered by the Organization.

-(c) Expenses not attributable exclusively to the Union but also to one or more other Unions administered by the Organization shall be considered to be expenses common to the Unions The share of the Union in such common expenses shall be in proportion to the interest the Union has in them.
+(c) Expenses not attributable exclusively to the Union but also to one or more other Unions administered by the Organization shall be considered to be expenses common to the Unions.
+The share of the Union in such common expenses shall be in proportion to the interest the Union has in them.
 2.   [*Coordination with Budgets of Other Unions*] The budget of the Union shall be established with due regard to the requirements of coordination with the budgets of the other Unions administered by the Organization.
 3.   [*Sources of Financing of the Budget*] The budget of the Union shall be financed from the following sources: